fernandomierhicks/odrive3.6_web_gui/.github/copilot_instructions.md

 ## Adiitional info for AI agents

 * The user uses powershell, not cmd, so check the syntax for powershell when proposing a command to execute
+*
+## **SUPER IMPORTANT**

+* NEVER ADD FALLBACKS IN THE CODE.
+THE CODE SHOULD BE PERFECTLY PREDICTABLE.
+* NEVER HARDCODE ANYTHING, ESPECIALLY ODRIVE PATHS!